 So if we can see the fledgling sprouts of 8K content, what about the compatible devices on which to play 8K video?

-Trade shows such as CES and IFA are the perfect place for TV manufacturers to showcase their latest and often craziest new tech, so it's perhaps no surprise we've seen a few 8K screens in recent years.
+Trade shows such as CES and IFA are the perfect place for TV manufacturers to showcase their latest and often craziest new tech, so it's perhaps no surprise we've been seeing the odd 8K screen for a few years now.

-SiTune has also become the first brand to release an 8K TV tuner module.
-The tuner supports the 8K Super Hi-Vision plans of Japan's NHK broadcaster, which aim to be in place by the 2020 Olympics, and the module is ready for TV boxes or Blu-ray players.
+Then SiTune became the first brand to release an 8K TV tuner module.
+The tuner supports the 8K Super Hi-Vision plans of Japan's NHK broadcaster, which aim to be in place by the 2020 Olympics - and the module is ready for TV boxes or Blu-ray players.

 When will we be watching 8K?

-We're always interested in the latest technology, and it pays to keep abreast of the latest developments, but we don't think 8K TV should be something affecting your buying decision now or in the near future.
+But while we're always interested in the latest technology, and it pays to keep abreast of the latest developments, we don't think 8K TV should be something affecting your buying decision now - or in the near future, for that matter.

 As we've seen with 4K, adoption takes time.
-Even while 4K TV uptake has by all accounts happened faster than HD, it remains in 2017 the exception rather than the norm.
+Even though 4K TV uptake has, by all accounts, happened faster than than that of HD, it remains the exception rather than the norm.

-Shop floors may be full of 4K screens, but the vast majority of content is viewed by consumers in HD at best, with big broadcasters such as the BBC and ITV still not delivering 4K content.
+Shop floors may be full of 4K screens, but the vast majority of content is viewed by consumers in HD at best - and even the intrepid BBC has only lately dipped its toe in the 4K water.

 In Korea and Japan, however, they're not wasting any time.
-The 2020 Tokyo Olympics is the aggressive target for showcasing 8K TV in Japan, while the 2018 Winter Olympics have been mentioned as a target in Korea.
+The 2020 Tokyo Olympics is the aggressive target for showcasing 8K TV in Japan, even if the 2018 Winter Olympics have come around a little too soon.

-But there are plenty of hurdles: we need content to be created, the infrastructure for it to be distributed, and the equipment to watch it.
+But there are plenty of hurdles: content needs to be created, distribution infrastructure needs to be devised, equipment on which to watch it made vaguely affordable.
 There's also the not inconsiderable issue of storage - 4K is already a serious space-hogger for bang-up-to-date technology.

-So, for now, 8K is by no stretch guaranteed to ever hit the mainstream - let alone any time soon.
+So, for now, 8K is still far from the mainstream - let alone any time soon.
 But never say never...